n3rvcpp/n3rv/README.md

 TOTO
 ----

+- Implement built-in service controller redudency.
-- undiscriminated Service Class/name node resoution mechanics (with random node selection mech)?
+- undiscriminated Service Class/name node resoution mechanics (with random node selection mech ?)
 - Support for protobuf in addition to JSON for inter-services messages exchange.
 - Implementation of a WYSIWYG edtior allowing to generate topologies and produce class templates (separate project).
+- Extending the service controller to get a web administration interface (unsure)